coreos/docs/os/booting-on-eucalyptus.md

 # Running CoreOS on Eucalyptus 3.4

-CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through downloading CoreOS, bundling the image, and running an instance from it.

-## Import the Image
+## Import the image

-These steps will download the CoreOS image, uncompress it, convert it from qcow->raw, and then import it into Eucalyptus.
-In order to convert the image you will need to install ```qemu-img``` with your favorite package manager.
+These steps will download the CoreOS image, uncompress it, convert it from qcow to raw, and then import it into Eucalyptus.
+In order to convert the image you will need to install `qemu-img` with your favorite package manager.

-### Choosing a Channel
+### Choosing a channel

-CoreOS is released into stable, alpha and beta channels.
+CoreOS is released into alpha, beta, and stable channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 The channel is selected based on the URL below.
 Simply replace `alpha` with `beta`.
 Read the [release notes]({{site.baseurl}}/releases) for specific features and bug fixes in each channel.